-On February 9, 2006, Callaway Golf filed a complaint in the United States District Court in Delaware (Case No. C.A.
-06-91) asserting patent infringement claims against Acushnet, a wholly-owned subsidiary of Fortune Brands, alleging that Acushnet's Titleist Pro V1 family of golf balls infringed nine claims contained in four golf ball patents owned by Callaway Golf.
-Acushnet later stipulated that the Pro V1 golf balls infringed the nine asserted claims, and the case proceeded to trial on the sole issue of validity.
-On December 14, 2007, a jury found that eight of the nine patent claims asserted by the Company against Acushnet were valid, holding one claim invalid.
-The District Court entered judgment in favor of the Company and against Acushnet on December 20, 2007.
-On November 10, 2008, the District Court entered an order, effective January 1, 2009, permanently enjoining Acushnet from further infringing those patent claims, while at the same time denying
+On February 9, 2006, the Company filed a complaint in the United States District Court in Delaware (Case No. C.A.
+06-91) asserting patent infringement claims against the Acushnet Company, a wholly-owned subsidiary of Fortune Brands, alleging that Acushnet's Titleist Pro V1 family of golf balls infringed nine claims contained in four golf ball patents owned by the Company.
+The Company prevailed in a December 2007 jury trial on 8 of the 9 patent claims asserted against Acushnet.
+In November 2008, the Delaware District Court entered a permanent injunction prohibiting continued sales of the infringing Pro V1 golf balls by Acushnet.
+In August 2009, the United States Court of Appeals for the Federal Circuit reversed and remanded the case for a new trial.
+The case was retried and on March 29, 2010, a jury found that the claims in the patents asserted by the Company against Acushnet were invalid.
+On April 21, 2011, the District Court in Delaware denied, in part, the Company's motion for judgment as a matter of law and denied the Company's motion for a new trial.
+The Company has appealed the District Court's rulings to the Court of Appeals for the Federal Circuit, Appeal No. 2011-1407.